 The Registry Handbook - Number Section was a cumulative numerical listing of Registry Numbers assigned to chemical substances from 1965 to 1996.
 If you have only a registry number and need the CA Index Name for that compound, look it up here first and then use the name to consult the Chemical Substance Indexes.
 A corresponding Names Section issued on microfiche provided registry numbers for several hundred thousand of the most-indexed common names.

 CASSI (Chemical Abstracts Service Source Index) is the comprehensive and retrospective list of publications that have been indexed by Chemical Abstracts since it began in 1907.
 It includes journals, books, conferences, and other series, arranged by CA abbreviation.
 This is the source you use to translate journal title abbreviations into full titles for searching in the library catalog and other finding aids.
-CASSI is located on the Circulation Desk.
-It is also available in a somewhat limited form on the web.
+The last print edition of CASSI (1907-2004) is kept in the Librarian's office.
+It is also available in a somewhat limited form on the web:

 Doing a manual search in printed Chemical Abstracts is a tedious, mutli-step process.
 This is how it was done.

-For most libraries, the increasingly rare use of print CA no longer justifies the large amount of space it occupies.
+For most libraries, the increasingly rare use of historical print CA may no longer warrant the large amount of space it occupies.
+It ceased print production in 2009, and many libraries stopped taking it long before that.
 Ultimately, the decision must be based on local needs and situations.
-If space needs are urgent, it is quite difficult to justify retaining CA in place.
-If you have the luxury of considering the finer points, these are some points of collective wisdom gathered from experts over the years.
+If space needs are urgent, it is quite difficult to justify keeping CA in place.
+If you have the luxury of considering the finer points, these are some pieces of collective wisdom gathered from experts over the years.